truth table: Binary Operations 3

 the test passes. converse_implication returns

-• I add the last case to test_converse_implication in test_binary.py
+• I add an assertion for the last case to test_converse_implication in test_binary.py

 121 def test_converse_implication(self):